ollija/react-native-sortable-grid/README.md

 ## SortableGrid properties

+ -  ``` style ``` **Object**

+  Custom styles to override or complement the sortableGrid native style.

+  *  When a row becomes empty of items due to item deletion, the height of the grid is smoothly adjusted to fit the new rows.
+However, passing ```flex:1``` inside the style prop will cause the grid to fill up the available space and not adjust height when rows become empty.
+  * User cannot drag items outside of the grid.
+Assigning ```flex:1``` will expand the grid, therefore giving more space for the items to be dragged in.

  -  ``` blockTransitionDuration ``` **Number**

   How long should the transition of a passive block take when the active block takes its place (milliseconds)